geekxflood/workspaceone-exporter/README.md

 This exporter is used to export WorkspaceOne UEM value to [OpenMetrics](https://openmetrics.io/) format.

+## TODO

+- [ ] Correct api_calls metrics as it doesn't count the total amount of API calls but only one made by one Prometheus scrape
+- [ ] Validate the TAG_FILTER parsing when an empty parse filter is given
+- [ ] Add more metrics (need suggestions)

 ## Accessing the metrics

 - Default port: 9740